leonardocastanodiaz/s3statichtmlwithterraform/README.md

 2 Execute terraform init
           terraform apply --auto-approve

-3 Execute the command cp.sh domain
+3 Execute the command cp.sh domain to compy the index.html as example.

 4 Test the domain in your browser the sucessfull test shoul show